 Oso Easy Paprika is a mounding landscape rose that’s neat and low-growing, making it ideal for a low hedge, edging, specimen, perennial or rose garden plant, or even a ground cover.
 No deadheading is needed to enjoy a non-stop display of bright, colorful blooms.

-Special features: Disease resistant, Long blooming, Deadheading not required
+Special features: Disease resistant, Low maintenance, Long blooming, Cold tolerant

 Recommended For You: